NguyenDuyPhuc01012001/HuongDuongVillage/README.md

 - For Bar:
 	+ Username: Bar
 	+ Password: A1234
-We also provide you with a [website] (https://hdvillage.netlify.app/home).
+We also provide you with a [website](https://hdvillage.netlify.app/home).
 This will display all of your company's services.
 So customers can choose a number of rooms to stay at your resort.